unocss/unocss/README.md

 ### CSS Scoping

-> 🚧 This part is still under experiment.
+> 🚧 This part is still experimental.
 You might want to read the code to see how it works currently.

 <!-- ## Make a Custom Preset